Sam & Sammie say ...... "It's COOL to be in SCHOOL!"

 This Academic Year, our Academy, along with all Hatfield Pyramid schools, has a named Educational Welfafe Officer, they will work alongside our Attendance and Inclusion Team to support and improve attendance.

 Every week we have a competition to find out which class has the overall best attendance.
-The class with the highest percentage for attendance is celebrated in our weekly Principal's Achievement and Attendance Assembly and the winning classes receive a certificate to display.
+The class with the highest percentage for attendance is celebrated in our weekly Principal's Achievement and Attendance Assembly and a Special Tweet! - Dont forget to follow school on Twitter.

 Our Leadership Teams will be on the school gates to welcome your child to school at 08:30, your child can then continue to the classroom, this encourages child independence.